jeffboichuk/ice-marketing/11-the-road-to-retail-online-and-offline.md

 ## Objective {-}

-- To discuss how companies can bring their consumer products and services to market most effectively through online and offline channels of distribution
+- To discuss how companies can bring consumer products to market most effectively through online and offline channels of distribution

 ## Readings {-}